red-typography/atom-red-typography/README.md

 # Red Typography Package
+Helps to automatically place the non-breaking spaces, correct small typos, replace the quotation marks to a correct format and much more.

 ## Usage
 Select text and press the associated keybinding (<kbd>Ctrl</kbd>+<kbd>Option</kbd>+<kbd>T</kbd> on macOS or <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>T</kbd> on Lunix, Windows) for typographing text.